eClass and Canvas Support

 If you already have a quiz on Canvas, the easiest way to determine whether it is a new quiz or classic quiz is the icon:

-Within the quiz settings, if you see a Build button at the bottom, it is a New Quiz:
+Instructors can also determine which is which within the quiz settings.
+If you see a Build button at the bottom, it is a New Quiz:

 If you see a tab at the top to access the questions, it is a Classic Quiz: